 When TikTok detects a violation during a livestream, the platform applies different penalties depending on the severity of the infraction:

-If the violation is minor, TikTok may restrict the visibility of your livestream or temporarily disable the comment section.
-A sudden drop in viewership is often a sign that your stream is being limited.
+- Warnings: Minor violations reduce visibility or disable comments.
+Look for sudden drops in viewership.
 In this case, you should continue livestreaming while ensuring that you do not repeat the same mistakes to prevent further restrictions.

-For more serious violations, TikTok may suspend your ability to livestream without prior notice.
-Depending on the severity, the ban can last between 24 – 48 hours or even extend to 7 – 30 days.
-However, if you believe the suspension was issued by mistake, you can submit an appeal following TikTok’s Community Guidelines Violation Removal Process to have the penalty reviewed.
+- Temporary bans Serious violations lead to 24 – 48 hour or 7 – 30 day livestream suspensions However, if you believe the suspension was issued by mistake, you can submit an appeal following TikTok’s Community Guidelines Violation Removal Process to have the penalty reviewed.
+Read more in: 2 ways to unban Tiktok Account (Effective 100%)

 Note: TikTok’s new warning system is designed to handle cases of repeat offenses.
 Under the new mechanism, if a user posts content that violates TikTok’s Community Guidelines, the content will be removed, and the account will receive a warning.
 If an account accumulates a certain number of violations, the user may face a permanent ban.